Unlocking Multidimensional Integration with Quantum Adaptive Importance Sampling: Introduction

-In this context, this paper aims to further expand the growing applications of quantum computing in HEP.
-Specifically, we present a general-purpose quantum algorithm for high-precision numerical integration of high-dimensional functions, that performs Quantum Adaptive Importance Sampling~(QAIS).
+In this context, this paper aims to further expand the growing applications of QC in HEP.
+Specifically, we present a general-purpose hybrid (quantum-classical) algorithm for high-precision numerical integration of high-dimensional functions, that performs Quantum Adaptive Importance Sampling~(QAIS).
 Working within the constraints of the Noisy Intermediate-Scale Quantum~(NISQ) era, we intentionally avoid fully fault-tolerant routines.
-Instead, we focus on classical Importance Sampling schemes motivated by HEP, which already explore exponentially large domains but suffer from the curse of dimensionality, as reflected in the scaling of the error for certain integrals with increasing dimensionality.
-Our approach uses a Parametrised Quantum Circuit~(PQC) to encode a non-uniform proposal Probability Density Function~(PDF) in a grid.
-We use generative modeling to prepare a favorable state.
-Then, we sample from the non-trivial high-dimensional proposal PDF encoded in the PQC, thus harnessing the exponential Hilbert space of a quantum system.
-This allows us to bypass simplifications and specific modeling in the proposal PDF that exists in classical methods, such as the separable PDF of VEGAS.
-Finally, we benchmark our method using VEGAS as a reference, while focusing on the accuracy and scalability of the integral estimate, and demonstrating how quantum-generated proposal PDFs offer very robust estimates in high-dimensional integration tasks.
+Instead, we focus on classical IS schemes motivated by HEP, which already explore exponentially large domains but suffer from the curse of dimensionality, as reflected in the scaling of uncertainties for certain integrals with increasing dimensionality.
+Our approach uses a Parametrised Quantum Circuit (PQC) to encode a non-uniform proposal Probability Density Function (PDF) on a grid.
+We benchmark the method against VEGAS, focusing on the accuracy and scalability of the integral estimate, for a sharply peaked loop Feynman integral and multi-peaked benchmark integrals.
+We evaluate QAIS under noiseless statevector simulations in order to isolate the algorithmic and statistical behavior of the method, serving as a proof of principle to assess the performance of the QAIS workflow.
+We find that quantum-generated proposal PDFs can provide accurate and robust estimates for challenging high-dimensional integration tasks.
+A detailed study of finite shot training and hardware noise is left for future work, together with the implications of the induced stochasticity for the optimization in a NISQ-oriented or early-fault tolerant implementation.

-The outline of the paper is the following.
-In Sec.~\ref{sec:sec2} we review the basic ideas of MC integration, IS and the workflow of the VEGAS algorithm.
-In Sec.~\ref{sec:sec3}, we give a detailed description of the QAIS algorithm, especially focusing on the encoding from the PQC to the PDF, as well as the statistical framework that we developed to efficiently estimate the integral, while considering the subtleties that come with quantum computation.
-In Sec.~\ref{sec:sec4}, we present the integration results obtained with QAIS and make a comparison between the optimal proposal PDFs of QAIS and VEGAS, focusing on the accuracy of the integral estimate.
-The use cases we considered are a Feynman loop diagram and multi-peaked benchmark integrals.
-Finally, in Sec.~\ref{sec:Conclusions}, we present the conclusions and the outlook for further improvements.